JackCSheehan/state/README.md

 ```

 ### Example: Binary Strings
 The next example will be a little more complicated.
-This is example is taken from slide 18 of [this](https://courses.cs.washington.edu/courses/cse311/18au/doc/lecture23.pdf) lecture by E. Torlak and K. Zatloukal from the University of Washington.
+This is example is adapted from slide 18 of [this](https://courses.cs.washington.edu/courses/cse311/18au/doc/lecture23.pdf) lecture by E. Torlak and K. Zatloukal from the University of Washington.
 This finite-state machine accepts binary strings that either contain `111` or end in a `0`.

 ```
+INPUT z "0"
+INPUT o "1"

+SCAN "\n"

+STATE s0 [o : s1] {
+	PRINT "Accepted!\n"
+}

+STATE s1 [z : s0, o : s2]
+STATE s2 [z : s0, o : s3]

+// Notice the blank state transition brackets to indicate an accept state STATE s3 [] {
+	PRINT "Accepted!\n"
+}
 ```